ChigozieCO/aws-bootcamp-cruddur-2023/journal/week4.md

 # Refactor the db library

-As we were using the db library `(db.py)` created earlier above we realiseed that caling the queries in the function would be easier if we put them in a class.
+As we were using the db library `(db.py)` created earlier above we realised that caling the queries in the function would be easier if we put them in a class and made reference to those we put in their seperate files .

 So this is what we did here, the refactored code looked as shown below: